Virginia Tech® home

 • Recommendations for coordinated national and cross-sector engagement

-• A clearer roadmap for collaboration across research, industry deployment, and standards work
+• A clear roadmap for collaboration across research, industry deployment, and standards work

 Lingjia Liu

-Andrew J. Young Professor, Bradley Department of Electrical and Computer Engineering, Virginia Tech.
+Andrew J. Young Professor, Bradley Department of Electrical & Comp.
+Engineering, Virginia Tech.

 Sumit Roy